Financial Aid Policy if You Withdraw

 |After 4 weeks||0%|

 A student’s attendance in the term is counted from the first required day of attendance until the date of the student’s official withdrawal.
-The Student Accounts Office will calculate this refund.
+The Student Accounts Office in the Bursar's Office will calculate this refund.
 Refer to the Policy on Institutional Refund Charges table.
 Exceptions to the policy may be reviewed by the Tuition and Fees Appeals Committee.

 For students who received aid from Institutional sources only, the total amount of aid the student received is reduced by the same refund percentage as determined from the policy.
 Refer to the Policy on Institutional Refund Charges table.
 The amounts and order in which each source of aid is refunded is determined on a case-by-case basis by the Financial Aid Office, with the guiding principle being to return funds to those programs most likely to be reallocated for use by other students.
 The return of funds to various State and private programs is determined by the rules of the specific program.
 Required return of funds to all financial aid programs must be made prior to the refund to the student.